Tusker raid Namungo & Ken Gold for Kirenge, Joshua

 On Thursday, Tusker confirmed the signing of defender Charles Momanyi from Gor Mahia on a two-year deal.

-Club's chairman Dan Aduda has now confirmed more signings are on the way for the Matano-led side who won the league for the first time since 2016, which is their 12th top-tier title.
+Club chairman Dan Aduda has also confirmed more signings are on the way for the Matano-led side who won the league for the first time since 2016, which is their 12th top-tier title.